ehrpg/qstar/docs/crisis.md

 attacker rolls his attack.
 Dodging is an Athletics roll.

-If you win the contest you can move your character by 1 tile into any direction away from the AoE effect.
+If you win the contest you can move your character by 1 tile into any direction away from the AoE effect before you receive any damage or effect from it.

 ### Cover